Chnapy/tabbouleh/README.md

 [![Dev Dependencies](https://david-dm.org/Chnapy/tabbouleh/dev-status.svg)](https://david-dm.org/Chnapy/tabbouleh?type=dev)

 This project is designed to use Typescript classes for data validation (Java developers may say "Bean Validation") generating JSON Schema from them.
-With tabbouleh you could use your classes for both define the data and validate/constraint them using annotations and Typescript typing.
+With tabbouleh you could use your classes for both define the data and validate/constraint them using decorators and Typescript typing.
 ORM users, you may find it familiar.

 Some uses cases: